Human Origins in Namibia (2015-2023)

 The outcome of this fourth mission of the Human Origins in Namibia project is very encouraging.
 With the discoveries of the paleokarst, the cavity, the new Middle Stone Age sites and the promising sector of the Otavi Mountains, the researchers leave with the feeling that their perseverance is starting to pay off.

 This fifth mission took place in the Aha Hills, where life seems to have abandonned the planet.
 In this dry austral spring, the Kalahari honoured its desert status.
 Nature was silent and dead…

-The team continued the evaluation and excavation of the paleokarst discovered in 2016 in the Aha Hills.
-Clearing 10 tons of dirt and rocks, they managed to clear the whole suface of the paleokarst, allowing them to collect samples and do some 3D mapping.
-Everything started from a tiny piece of calcite, emerging from the red dirt, and now it is the first ever paleokarst found in Namibia.
+The team continued the evaluation of the paleokarst discovered in 2016 in the Aha Hills.
+They managed to evaluate the whole suface of the paleokarst, allowing them to do some 3D mapping.

 The team then kept on exploring the Otavi region, where they were stopped by babboons during the last expedition.
 In Harasib, they found breccia, with traces of fauna remains.

 For the sixth mission, the team went back to the Otavi mountains, in the middle of the triangle formed by the cities Otavi, Grootefontein and Tsumeb.
 Though closer to civilization than the Aha Hills, these mountains are still home to wild animals such as… leopards.

 With the help of thermal imagery, the objective was to detect “fresh” air escaping from the ground and hopefully uncharted caves where fauna and hominid remains could be found…